signalfx/integrations/signalfx-smart-gateway/README.md

 The downloaded checksum assumes that the Smart Gateway binary is in the current directory, in a file named `smart-gateway`

 #### Changelog

+Note: To use the following download links, you must be viewing this content from within the SignalFx UI.
+Instructions for manually downloading a specific version of the Smart Gateway are shown [above](#installation).

 ##### Latest Version: v2.1.4 (November 27, 2019)